Considering including Thailand in your kitesurfing travels? Here’s why Pranburi should be top of your list.

 So knuckle down:

-This blog is going to give you a rundown of exactly what you need to know about kitesurfing in Pranburi, including the best kite spots, when the season is, and what to expect from the local conditions, and why you should think about making it a part of your own adventure in Thailand.
+This blog is going to give you a rundown of exactly what you need to know about kitesurfing in Pranburi, including the best kite spots, when the season is, what to expect from the local conditions, and why you should think about making it a part of your own adventure in Thailand.

 We’ll also give you our personal recommendations for local schools and where to take lessons, if you’re a beginner.